EifelTing/Generous-Teacher/README.md

-# Generous Teacher: Good at distilling Knowledge for Student Learning (IVC 2024)
+# Generous Teacher: Good at distilling Knowledge for Student Learning (IMAVIS 2024)

 This is the official code for "Generous Teacher: Good at distilling Knowledge for Student Learning", accepted by Image and Vision Computing 2024.